Analyst who aided Trump-Russia dossier charged with lying

 Cybersecurity lawyer Michael Sussmann was charged in September with lying to the FBI during a 2016 conversation in which he relayed concerns about potentially suspicious cyber contacts between a Trump Organization server and the server of a Russian bank.
 Durham’s team says he concealed from the FBI that he was presenting the concerns as a lawyer for the Clinton campaign.
 He has pleaded not guilty.

-Last year, Kevin Clinesmith, a former FBI lawyer, admitted altering an email related to the surveillance of Trump aide Carter Page.
+Last year, Kevin Clinesmith, a former FBI lawyer, admitted altering an email related to the surveillance of Page and was given probation.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP